10 Occupational Therapy Apps for Brain Injury Patients

 If you’ve ever come out of a store and asked, “Where did I park?” you can understand how patients with memory challenges may find this app extremely useful.
 This car finder app uses a Bluetooth Smart-enabled device in the car to automatically pair with the driver’s phone when it is parked.
 It saves the location of the car and can help reunite drivers and their vehicles hours later.
 Free download, but a Bluetooth Smart device may need to be purchased.

 8. Quick Talk AAC (iOS & Android)

-There is a huge need for an assistive technology that can equip those who are non-verbal with the ability to communicate, and Quick Talk was designed to give a voice to those who cannot speak for themselves.
+There is a huge need for assistive technology that can equip non-verbal to communicate, and Quick Talk was designed to give a voice to those who cannot speak for themselves.
 This flexible mobile app has been used effectively with a variety of patients with special needs.
-Typical augmentative and alternative communication (AAC) devices and apps are either too expensive or too complicated; Quick Talk offers a number of features in a simplified, affordable solution.
+Typical augmentative and alternative communication (AAC) devices and apps are either too expensive or too complicated; Quick Talk offers many features in a simplified, affordable solution.
 Price: $24.99

 9. Dragon Dictation (iOS)

-This is an easy-to-use voice recognition application that allows users to easily speak and instantly see their text or email messages.
+This easy-to-use voice recognition application allows users to speak easily and instantly see their text or email messages.
 Patients can even do status updates directly to their social networking applications, like Facebook and Twitter, or send notes and reminders to themselves just by using their voice.
 Free.

 10. Dragon Mobile Assistant (Android)

 Siri who?
 This app serves as a personalized virtual assistant that helps users complete tasks quickly and easily.
-They can send and receive text messages, social media updates, emails and more.
-To stay organized, they can also set reminders, make appointments and search the internet, all using their voice.
+They can send and receive text messages, social media updates, emails, and more.
+They can also set reminders, make appointments, and search the internet, using their voice to stay organized.
 Free.

 Don’t see your favorite mobile app for patients with brain injury?
 Share your picks with us on Med Travelers’ Facebook page.
 And sign up for <job alerts> in your favorite locations.